leojunji/Java_AVL_Tree/README.md

 ![image](https://github.com/user-attachments/assets/e30ffa5f-e7ef-4a1c-b96b-d485319d3f21)

-But, the problem with BTS is it depends on the order that the data is stored, to work well.
+But, the problem with BTS is it depends on the order that the data is inserted, to work well.

 e.g.,